On the Existence of Simpler Machine Learning Models: Introduction

-In our experiments there is a connection between model selection and the Rashomon ratio.
-In particular, we find that the turning point in the $\Gamma$-shaped Rashomon curve, which can be formulated as a simple minimax optimization problem, is often a good choice for model selection.
-This \textit{Rashomon elbow} balances between a low complexity (or a smaller size) hypothesis space (corresponding to a small Rashomon volume) and a low empirical risk (corresponding to a high accuracy).
-We show how the Rashomon elbow can be useful to choose the complexity of a hypothesis space to balance training accuracy with generalization.

-Our results have implications beyond those where the size of the Rashomon volume can be estimated in practice. \textit{In particular, our results indicate that when many machine learning methods perform similarly on the same data set (without overfitting), it could be because the Rashomon set of the functions these algorithms consider is large.} In that case, it may be worthwhile to find models within the Rashomon set that have desirable properties, such as interpretability.
-Since it is harder to optimize for constrained models to achieve interpretibility rather than simply to run several different standard machine learning methods, it is beneficial to run the standard machine learning methods first.
-This would allow the practitioner to gauge whether the constrained optimization is likely to yield a model that is approximately as accurate as the standard methods.
+Our theory and empirical results have implications beyond cases where the size of the Rashomon set can be estimated in practice: they suggest computationally inexpensive ways to gauge whether the Rashomon set is large without directly measuring it. \textit{In particular, our results indicate that when many machine learning methods perform similarly on the same data set (without overfitting), it could be because the Rashomon set of the functions these algorithms consider is large.} \textit{Thus, after running different machine learning methods and observing similar performance, our results indicate that it may be worthwhile to optimize directly for simpler models within the Rashomon set.}

-We also discuss different methods of measuring the Rashomon volume and the Rashomon ratio.
-For linear regression, we derive a closed form solution for the Rashomon volume in parameter space.
-When the Rashomon set is bounded and convex in parameter space, we design a separating oracle and use known randomized algorithm guarantees as discussed in Appendix \ref{subsection:convexloss}.
-In the more general case, we propose to use rejection sampling and importance sampling methods in the hypothesis space for estimation of the Rashomon ratio, and use these for our experiments.